Emico Holdings Berhad

 (xiii) To ensure the executive team implements the decisions of the Board and its Committees.

 To assist the Board in fulfilling its duties and responsibilities, the Board has established the following Committees;-

-4. All Committees have Terms of Reference which have been approved by the Board
+All Board Committees have Terms of Reference which are described in (6) below and have been approved by the Board.

-The primary objective of the Audit Committee (as a sub-committee of the Board) is to assist the Board in the effective discharge of its fiduciary responsibilities for corporate governance, financial reporting and internal control.
+The primary objective of the ARMC is to assist the Board in the effective discharge of its fiduciary responsibilities for corporate governance, financial reporting and internal control.

-The Audit Committee will report to the Board on the nature and extent of the functions performed by it and may make such recommendations to the Board on any audit and financial reporting matters as it may think fit.
+The ARMC will report to the Board on the nature and extent of the functions performed by it and may make such recommendations to the Board on any audit and financial reporting matters as it may think fit.

 Attendance at Meeting

-The head of finance, the head of internal audit and a representative of external audit shall normally attend meetings.
-The Company Secretary shall be the Secretary of the Audit Committee.
-Other board members or employees may be invited to brief the Audit Committee on issues that are incorporated into the agenda.
+The head of finance, the internal auditor and a representative of external audit shall normally attend meetings.
+The Company Secretary shall be the Secretary of the ARMC.
+Other board members or employees may be invited to brief the Committee on issues that are incorporated into the agenda.